uber-go/guide/style.md

 </td></tr>
 </tbody></table>

-Exception: Field names *may* be omitted in when there are 3 or fewer fields.
+Exception: Field names *may* be omitted in test tables when there are 3 or fewer fields.

 ```go